-Individual or User MMSI Number
+Individual or User MMSI number

 NOTE: Be sure you have the correct User MMSI number before entering it in the radio.
-The radio only allows you to enter the user MMSI once.
-If you need to re-enter the User MMSI number, contact customer service (1-800-BOATING).
+You can only enter a user MMSI once.
+If you need to change the number, contact customer service (see back page for contact information).